 The wild ramp, AKA wild leek, botanical name Allium tricoccum, is a flowering perennial plant that grows in clusters.
 It is a member of the Allium family along with onions and leeks

 The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 Inventory, 10 lbs : 0

-This item was last sold on : 05/23/16
+This item was last sold on : 05/21/18

 French fingerling potatoes offer vitamin C and potassium.

-Fingerling potatoes such as the French were slow at first to gain commercial success in the United States and were considered impractical to produce on a large scale as their petite size would fall through the harvesting machines used at that time.
-The French fingering is mentioned as one of the preferred potato varieties for Chef Joel Robuchon’s 1994 collection of potato recipes.
+The French fingerling potato was developed and released commercially in France in the 1950’s.
+Created from a cross between the Rosa and Vale potatoes, the French fingerling was first known as the Roseval.
+Fingerling potatoes were slow at first to gain commercial success in the United States because they were considered impractical to produce on a large scale as their petite size would fall through the harvesting machines used at that time.
+Today, French fingerling potatoes can be found predominately in France and the United States as a specialty variety.

 Recipes that include French Fingerling Potatoes.
 One is easiest, three is harder.